Ayutthaya Kingdom: Pre-Ayutthaya cities

-The traditional founding of Ayutthaya
+Traditional founding of Ayutthaya

 Ayutthaya was traditionally founded by King Uthong on 4 March 1351.
 This fact, however, has been subject to long scholarly debate.
 According to Chris Baker-Pasuk Phongpaichit, there are at least seven legends about who Uthong was: "a Northern Thai prince, a fugitive Chinese prince from the sea, a Khmer noble from Angkor, a ruler from one of the gulf cities, or a Chola."
 Other than being the legendary founder of Ayutthaya, the only thing known about Uthong in the chronicles is the year of his death.

+Before the official establishment of the kingdom, the lower Menam Valley entered the conflict-free era in the 12th century; artifacts and ruins dating back to the 12th–13th centuries found in the area indicate that there was a massive migration from surrounding neighbors, such as the Khmer from the east, the Mon from the west, and the Tai-Mon from the north.
+Several modern mandalas then emerged, such as Suphannabhum, Phip Phli, Sukhothai, as well as Ayutthaya Kingdom.